FreeFem/FreeFem-doc/docs/introduction/installation.md

 ### MacOS X binary installation

-Download the MacOS X binary version file, extract all the files with a double click on the icon of the file, go the the directory and put the `FreeFem+.app` application in the `/Applications` directory.
+Download the MacOS X binary version file, extract all the files by double clicking on the icon of the file, go the the directory and put the `FreeFem+.app` application in the `/Applications` directory.

-If you want a terminal access to `freefem++` just copy the file `FreeFem++` in a directory of your `$PATH` shell environment variable.
+If you want terminal access to `freefem++` just copy the file `FreeFem++` in a directory of your `$PATH` shell environment variable.

 ## Compilation